How investment in social workers is paying off for practitioners and the children and families they support

 Teams are small – with a manager, senior practitioner and five or six social workers – enabling practitioners to build relationships with their managers and the service to take forward its commitment to reducing caseloads.
 Supervision for social workers is regular – at least once a month – and reflective, asking practitioners to interrogate what’s working well, what they are worried about and what the impact of this is on the children and families.

-“We have changed the way we reflect on children’s lives in supervision and that is really helping the staff focus on the impact of parents’ behaviours on children’s lives and they are saying it’s given them a real learning and development opportunity,” says Kara Haskayne, Blackpool’s principal social worker.
+“We have changed the way we reflect on children’s lives in supervision and that is really helping the staff focus on the impact of parents’ behaviours on children’s lives and they are saying it’s given them a real learning and development opportunity,” says Blackpool’s principal social worker (PSW).

 Investment in learning